jandorn/storyoftheworld/README.md

 ## About

 Welcome to [Story of the World](https://storyofthe.world), an open-source project dedicated to making the history of our planet's diverse nations engaging and accessible.
 This interactive world map is a gateway to exploring the unique stories of every country on earth.
-By clicking on any country on the map, you are greeted with a popup that presents a well-crafted summary of the nation's history, crafted to be as informative and fun to read.
+By clicking on any country on the map, you are greeted with a popup that presents a well-crafted summary of the nation's history, crafted to be informative and fun to read.

 The project is a growing repository of narratives with a unique approach: only one country's history is released every week.
 The website features a countdown timer that indicates when the next country will be released.
 While upcoming countries' histories are locked, past releases remain accessible, allowing for a cumulative experience of world history at your fingertips.